kubernetes/enhancements/keps/sig-api-machinery/1027-api-unions/README.md

 - `// +unionDiscriminator` before a field means that this field is the discriminator for the union.
 This field MUST be a string.
 This field MUST be required.
-- `// +unionAllowEmpty` before a discriminator field means that by setting the discriminator to an empty string, none of the union fields are persisted (meaning at most one member of the union must be set).
+- `// +unionOptional` before a discriminator field means that by setting the discriminator to an empty string, none of the union fields are persisted (meaning at most one member of the union must be set).
 If not present on the discriminator, exactly one of the union members must be set in order to be valid.
-- `// +unionMember=<discriminatorName>` before a field means that this
+- `// +unionMember=<memberName>,discriminatedBy=<discriminatorName>` before a field means that this
   field is a member of a union.
+The `<memberName>` is the name of the field that must be set as the discriminator value.
+It defaults to the json representation of the field name if not specified.
 The `<discriminatorName>` is optional if there is only union in a struct and required if there are multiple unions per struct.
+It should be the json representation of the field tagged with `unionDiscriminator`.

 Note unions can't span across multiple go structures (all the fields that are part of a union has to be together in the same structure), examples of what is allowed: